Bank of America Corp.Find Ratings Reports

 BAC trades at a significant discount to its peers.

 Discount.
 A lower price-to-book ratio makes a stock more attractive to investors seeking stocks with lower market values per dollar of equity on the balance sheet.

-BAC is trading at a significant discount to its industry on this measurement.
+BAC is trading at a valuation on par with its industry on this measurement.

 Lower.
 A sales growth rate that trails the industry implies that a company is losing market share.

-BAC significantly trails its peers on the basis of sales growth
+BAC trails its peers on the basis of sales growth